Vanguard Investor UK review 2025 – is it the best in the market?

-Vanguard Investor UK reviewIn this independent Vanguard Investor review, I look at how the fund platform stacks up against its competitors in 2024.
+Vanguard Investor UK reviewIn this independent Vanguard Investor review, I look at how the fund platform stacks up against its competitors in 2025 following its decision to introduce a minimum fee of £4 per month from January 2025.
 I look at Vanguard's fees versus its competitors as well as the funds available.
 In addition, I objectively analyse the Vanguard fund performance to help investors decide which Vanguard funds to invest in should they decide to use Vanguard Investor.
 I also reveal the cheapest way to actually invest in Vanguard funds (and it's not simply to buy them through Vanguard Investor, which most investors don't realise)

 Finally I look at the alternatives to Vanguard Investor out there.
 If you want to jump to specific parts of this review then you can do so by clicking on the links below: